LinHangzheng/Learn_word/README.md

 In the dist file I also packed the code into a .exe file so you could run it directly if you want.
 Nonetheless, please pay attention to change path of you vocabulary.xlsx since the path in my code is E:\TOEFL\vocabulary.xlsx.
 You have to change the path in the code and repack it provided you don't want to use the same path as mine.

-To pack the code, the convience way to achieve it is to enter pyinstaller -F YOUR_PATH/vocabulary.xlsx
+To pack the code, the convience way to achieve it is to use

+pyinstaller -F YOUR_PATH/vocabulary.xlsx

 Then there will be two file created.
 Ignore the build file, the .exe file will be in the dist.